AWS Network Firewall vs Gateway Load Balancer

 Integration with AWS Services

-• AWS Transit Gateway: Simplified integration for centralized inspection architectures.
+• AWS Transit Gateway: Native attachment for centralized inspection without inspection VPC.

 • AWS Cloud WAN: Service insertion capabilities for global security inspection.